 On May 31, 2013, Houston Fire Captain Bill Dowling and his station were called to a fire at the Southwest Inn hotel in southwest Houston.
 After entering the burning building, the roof collapsed, killing four Houston firefighters in what became the deadliest blaze in the fire department’s history.
 Captain Dowling was trapped under the burning debris and was eventually rescued, however both of his legs were amputated and he suffered several other life threatening injures.

-If you'd like to help please visit here to take part in a silent auction where they are giving away cool items like the one in the video below.
+If you'd like to help Bill Dowling and his family please visit here to take part in a silent auction where they are giving away cool items like the one in the video below.